All Collections

 (b) a loading of 25% of that rate.

-In the Employee Profile in Tanda the casual rate is expressed in the Monday to Friday pay rate with the base hourly rate showing the rate without the loading added.
+In the Tanda Employee Profile, the casual rate is expressed in the Monday to Friday pay rate with the base hourly rate showing the rate without the loading added.
 This is demonstrated in the below image:

 Paying Higher Base Rates